Software engineers generally try to minimize the number of lines of code in an implementation for the following reasons:

 When editing, scrutinize subordinate clauses.
 Keep the

-formula in mind.
-Do the subordinate clauses in a sentence extend the single
+in mind.
+Do the subordinate clauses in a sentence extend the single idea or

-idea or do they branch off into a separate idea?
-If the latter, consider
+do they branch off into a separate idea?
+If the latter, consider dividing the

 Determine which of the sentences contain subordinate clauses that should be branched off into separate sentences.
 (Don't rewrite the sentences, just identify the sentences that should be rewritten.)